hackl/pybn/README.rst

 Purpose
 =======

-PyBN (python Bayesian Networks) is a python module for creating simple bayesian networks structural reliability.
+PyBN (Python Bayesian Networks) is a python module for creating simple bayesian networks structural reliability.
 Its flexibility and extensibility make it applicable to a large suite of problems.
 Along with the core functionality, PyBN includes an exprot to `GeNIe`_.